ceford/cefjdemos-data-jdm-user-en/articles/fields/fields-and-field-groups.md

 RHS Hardiness is a property usually applied to flowers!

 There is a problem with the integer field.
 It always has a value and so always appears in the output.
-You get around that problem with a template override for *Plugins / Integer*.
+You can get around that problem with a template override for *Plugins / Integer*.
 For example, you could use a value above or below the expected limits to omit the field from the output.